maxijabase/MGEMod/README.md

 - Split the `mgemod_spawns.cfg` file into map-specific files for better performance and UX while editing arenas
 - Reduced log verbosity in console when loading the plugin
 - Added class tracking in duels
-- Added the possibility of blocking class change once the duel has started, via a new arena `classchange` property in the map config file
+- Added the possibility of blocking class change once the duel has started and score is still 0-0, via a new arena `classchange` property in the map config file
+- Added `mgemod_2v2_skip_countdown` ConVar to allow server owners to toggle countdown between 2v2 rounds (0 = normal countdown, 1 = skip countdown) (author: [tommy-mor](https://github.com/sapphonie/MGEMod/pull/24))